-- 9. The best way to understand the operation of the overall circuit is to use the Electronics Workbench simulation.
-To get an electrical output you must turn on the output of the 74373 in the Electronics Workbench simulation (Electronics Workbench does not have a 74573 in Version 4.1 so the simulation uses the 74373).
-This is done by using the switch labeled O (capital O) to ground the OC (remember this is really the OE^{}) input of the 74573.
+- The most current version of Keyaccess (version 5.0) must be running to access the program. - There is no need to copy any files from the software library to one's own computer.
+The program can only be run directly from the software library. - 11.
+The best way to understand the operation of the overall circuit is to use the Electronics Workbench simulation.
+To get an electrical output you must turn on the output of the 74373 in the Electronics Workbench simulation.
+This is done by using the switch labeled O (capital O) to ground the OC (remember this is really the OE) input of the 74373.
 Operate it by pressing capital-O on your computer keyboard.
-This produces a logical "1" [The round dot called a bubble indicates that the logical levels are reversed - low true logic.]
-At this point the output of the 74573 is turned on.
-The Electronics Workbench simulation uses a feature which you will did not use in this lab - it uses simulated Light Emitting Diodes (LEDs) to monitor the electrical outputs of the 74573.
-These appear as four round circles which simulate real LED indicators connected to the outputs of the 74573.
-When the voltage at their input is +5 they will turn black or other colors on the circuit diagram (they will show only as black on a Macintosh, but as red, green and blue on PCs).
+This produces a logical "1" [The round dot called a bubble indicates that the logical levels are reversed low true logic.]
+At this point the output of the 74373 is turned on.
+The Electronics Workbench simulation uses a feature which you will did not use in this lab it uses simulated Light Emitting Diodes (LEDs) to monitor the electrical outputs of the 74373.
+These appear as four round circles which simulate real LED indicators connected to the outputs of the 74373.
+When the voltage at their input is +5 they will turn black or other colors on the circuit diagram (they will show only as black on a Mac, but as red, green and blue on PCs).
 If they show as round circles with a white center then the input voltage is zero and they are off.
-When the OE^{} output is HIGH the output of the D-type latches is turned off and all the LEDs should be off. - 8.
+When the OE output is HIGH the output of the D-type latches is turned off and all the LEDs should be off. - 12.
 To investigate the transparent mode of the 74373 integrated circuit in Electronics Workbench operate the switch labeled I (capital I) by typing a capital-I on your computer keyboard.
-In this mode whatever appears at the input of the 74573 will appear at its output.
+In this mode whatever appears at the input of the 74373 will appear at its output.
 Try typing any combination of capital-A, capital-B, capital-C, and capital-D. This will operate the four switches labeled A, B, C and D in the Electronics Workbench simulation.
-These operate as the switch shown in Figure 12 to generate logical "0" or "1" at the inputs of the 74573.
-As you type capital-A, capital-B, capital-C, and capital-D on your keyboard the LEDs connected to the output of the 74573 should change state to represent the state of the switches this is what is meant by transparent, the 74573 acts like a wire in this mode.
+These operate as the switch shown in Figure 14 to generate logical "0" or "1" at the inputs of the 74373.
+As you type capital-A, capital-B, capital-C, and capital-D on your keyboard the LEDs connected to the output of the 74373 should change state to represent the state of the switches this is what is meant by transparent, the 74373 acts like a wire in this mode.
 NOTE: If your LEDs do not change this typically means that the I or O switches are in the wrong position.
-The transparent mode is not a very interesting mode. - 9.
-Using the Electronics Workbench simulation select a 4 digit code and program it into the memory section of your lock using switches A, B, C and D. To program the lock, first set the code on the four input switches labeled A, B, C and D, then latch it into the D-latch memory by typing capital-I to open the switch labeled I. This will produce a logical "0" at the LE (C) input of the 74573. - 10.
-Test your lock by entering various 4 digit codes through switches W, X, Y and Z. Use switch O to turn on the output of the memory by grounding the OE (OC) pin.
-When the two four bit binary numbers are identical the comparator circuit should output a logical 1 which will activate the buzzer and output LED.
+The transparent mode is not a very interesting mode. - 13.
+Using the Electronics Workbench simulation select a 4 digit code and program it into the memory section of your lock using switches A, B, C and D. To program the lock, first set the code on the four input switches labeled A, B, C and D, then latch it into the D-latch memory by typing capital-I to open the switch labeled I. This will produce a logical "0" at the LE (C) input of the 74373.